-"Should any misdirected individuals desire to bring with them from their earthly habitation (what they can not enter here) the seeds of hypocrisy-of envy or jealousy; of hatred or animosity; of prejudice or retaliation; of discord or dis-

-^{} It is sometimes thoughtlessly and recklessly said, in substance, by those whose minds are not elevated above prejudice and selfishness-" Why, if I believed these things as you profess to, I would take my fill of sin-I would steal, and murder; and, if I should get, in any manner, embarrassed or fatigued with life and sensual gratifications, would commit suicide and glide into heaven."
-To such uneducated and misdirected minds I am impressed to say,-If you had my faith you would act altogether different.
-In the first place, you would not sin because you would know that vice injures yourself, disturbs your neighbor, and brings misery and despair upon the soul.
-Sin is self-punishing and selfdestructive; it is this decay which renders the sinner miserable.
-In the second place, you would not commit suicide because you would know that heaven is a condition of mind, and not a locality; therefore, that you could not obtain happiness without that righteousness of motive and propriety of life, which alone render the soul harmonious and capable of heaven or enjoyment.
-In the third place, you would strive to be a man of Principle.
-For a person who could thus thoughtlessly express himself, is virtually acknowledging himself to be an unsafe member of society; that he never does good for the love of doing good, (which he would do if he had my faith,) but that he acts from fear alone; serves God because he fears the devil; is good because the rod waves over his back; in a word, that he is a poor, unhappy slave to his prejudices and selfishness, and deserves the compassion of all good and benevolent minds.
-Whilst, if he had my faith he would forthwith strive to rise above those evils and errors which afflict society, and set his standard of progress and improvement as high as Friend Wilson counsels him to do in the succeeding paragraphs.
+"Should any misdirected individuals desire to bring with them from their earthly habitation (what they cannot enter here) the seeds of hypocrisy-of envy or jealousy; of hatred or animosity; of prejudice or retaliaacknowledging himself to be an unsafe member of society; that he never does good for the love of doing good (which he would do if he had my faith), but that he acts from fear alone; serves God because he fears the devil; is good because the rod waves over his back; in a word, that he is a poor, unhappy slave to his prejudices and selfishness, and deserves the compassion of all good and benevolent minds.
+Whilst if he had my faith he would forthwith strive to rise above those evils and errors which afflict society, and set his standard of progress and improvement as high as Friend Wilson counsels him to do in the succeeding paragraphs.

-pute; we quickly perceive and pity the condition of such minds, and, as far as external aid can avail any thing, we assist them to unfold the sweeter elements of their nature.
+tion; of discord or dispute; we quickly perceive and pity the condition of such minds, and, as far as external aid can avail anything, we assist them to unfold the sweeter elements of their nature.
 But we are still more secure from the invasions of terrestrialisms (or earthly corruptions) than I believed previous to leaving the earth.
-Our great security consists in this, (and my soul throbs with serene joy to relate it,) the seeds of discord and misdirection can not germinate here because we have no soil in which to cast them.
+Our great security consists in this (and my soul throbs with serene joy to relate it), the seeds of discord and misdirection cannot germinate here, because we have no soil in which to cast them.

-"Tell the earth's inhabitants, my brother, that should any of them come here with thoughts of unkindness burning in their mouths for utterance-tell them, those thoughts must remain unspoken, and be left to burn themselves to Purity.
+"Tell the earth's inhabitants, my brother, that should any of them come here with thoughts of unkindness burning in their mouths for utterance-tell them those thoughts must remain unspoken, and be left to burn themselves to Purity.
 For we have no language whereby to express untruths, neither unkindnesses; and no one amongst us will give audience to unheavenly things.
 This is a glorious truth-a grand and happy truth; one that I early learned, and now relate with joy!